-All directors are required to disclose any relationships or appointments which would impair their independence to the Board timely.
+All directors are required to disclose any relationships or appointment which would impair their independence to the Board in a timely manner.
 Taking into account the views of the NC, the Board has determined that the Independent Directors are independent.
-The criterion for independence is based on the definition given in the Code.
+The criteria for independence is based on the guidelines set out in the Code.